 The Australian Government has announced a total of $21.4 million over four years for the program from 2020-21 to 2023-24.
 For this grant opportunity, $5.347 million is available.

-The grant amount will be up to a maximum of 80 per cent of eligible total project costs (grant percentage).
+The grant amount will be up to 80 per cent of eligible project expenditure (grant percentage).

 To be eligible your project must:

 - do one or more of the following: